-In 2018 the California and the Arizona State Historic Preservation Offices entered into a Programatic Agreement with the Arizona Bureau of Land Management to remind the Arizona Bureau of Land Management of their Travel Management responsibilities in compliance with Section 106 of the National Historic Preservation Act.
+In 2018, the California and Arizona State Historic Preservation Offices entered into a Programmatic Agreement with the Arizona Bureau of Land Management to remind the Arizona Bureau of Land Management of their Travel Management responsibilities in compliance with Section 106 of the National Historic Preservation Act.

 The argument calls for the Bureau of Land Management to develop Travel Management Plans to preserve historical places according to 23 stipulations laid out in the agreement.
-According to the problematic agreement, the plan is meant to preserve historic properties and give the Bureau Of Land Management direction to mitigate the effects of motorized travel on public land.
+According to the programmatic agreement, the plan is meant to preserve historic properties and give the Bureau of Land Management direction to mitigate the effects of motorized travel on public land.

-The 93-page plan defines several terms including the term “Archeological Site” and includes the minimum criteria for defining an Archeological Site to include nails and shards of glass.
+The 93-page plan defines several terms including the term “Archaeological Site” and includes the minimum criteria for defining an Archaeological Site to include nails and shards of glass.

 “The minimum criteria for defining an archaeological site are that the

 site should contain the remains of past human activity that are at least

 50 years old and should consist of one or more of the following:

 1) At least thirty (30) artifacts of a single class (e.g., 30 sherds, 30 tin

 cans) within an area fifty (50) feet in diameter, except where all